 Does art have a supreme mission?
 A duty to its public?
 A guiding principle?
-This question, which has long obsessed a large number of artists, philosophers and intellectuals from all genres, has, alas, no answer.
-The emergence of abstract art with Kandinsky’s Black Arch in 1912 and of conceptual art with Duchamp’s Fountain in 1917 has considerably blurred the lines .
+This question, which has long obsessed a large number of great masters, philosophers and intellectuals from all genres, has, alas, no answer.
+The emergence of abstract art with Kandinsky’s Black Arch in 1912 and of conceptual art with Duchamp’s Fountain in 1917 has considerably blurred the lines.
 More than ever, art is without limit, without definition, without rules.

 In the selection of works Artsper wanted to present to you, the artists were inspired by great masters’ classic paintings, and reinterpreted their messages or their techniques.
 An interesting artistic approach in a world taking huge leaps forward.

-The Last Supper by Leonardo da Vinci is an artwork admired by all, which has been copied the world over by artists and businesses since it was painted between 1495 and 1498.
+This artwork by Leonardo da Vinci, one of the great masters of art history, is admired by all and has been copied the world over by artists and businesses since it was painted between 1495 and 1498.
 It depicts Christ’s last supper surrounded by his 12 apostles.

 The Last Supper by David Lachapelle, shows us a Jesus who respects Christian iconography perfectly, but his apostles have changed slightly.
 Besides tattoos and caps, they without doubt resemble more closely the real apostles (Jews from Israel descended from the Egyptians), than with the European physique Da Vinci gave them.

 Triple A (2012) by Anne-Catherine Becker-Echivard,the artist denounces the dehumanization of work and ridicules the sacrosanct aspect of corporatism.
 In order to portray her message, there’s nothing quite like globally powerful iconography.
 But would Jesus and his apostles have liked to pose as goldfish?
 “Father, forgive them for they know not what they are doing”.
 (Luke, 23:24).